abeaderstadt/smart-store-beaderstadt/README.md

 # smart-store-beaderstadt
-# Project 5 - Cross-Platform Reporting with Power BI
+# Project 6 - BI Insights and Storytelling

 ## Overview

-In Project 5, we will use Power BI Desktop to apply core BI techniques (slicing, dicing, and drilldown) and generate interactive visualizations to explore business performance.
-This project reinforces key data analysis and reporting skills used across industries.
+Project 6 focuses on leveraging OLAP, cubing concepts, and techniques like slicing, dicing, and drilldown to uncover specific analytic insights for a particular business objective.

 ---
 ## **How to Install and Run the Project**